o1-labs/rfcs/00xx-account-deletion.md

 The current implementation of in-memory ledgers use a fixed-depth [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).

-For insertion, the current implementation keeps track of the "fill frontier" index, that is, at the moment, the rightmost leaf that is filled in the tree.
-Since removal is not possible, the leaves between the leftmost leaf of the Merkle tree and the rightmost-filled leaf are *all* filled with data (i.e., non-empty acccounts).
+For insertion, the current implementation keeps track of the fill frontier.
+Since removal is not possible, the fill interval is *fully* filled with data (i.e., non-empty acccounts).

 Now, on removal, there are (at least) 2 options: